Nonlinear Transformations Against Unlearnable Datasets: Experimental Evaluation

-\textbf{SEP~\citep{chen2022self}:} We tested the SEP data protection approach using our framework.
+\textbf{SEP~\cite{chen2022self}:} We tested the SEP data protection approach using our framework.
 Employing their GitHub code, we generated the best-protected dataset, SEP-FA-VR, with a perturbation radius of 2/255. the VGG16 model (from the PyTorch code in their GitHub repository) trained on this dataset achieved a test accuracy of 24.88\%, consistent with results in~\cite{chen2022self}.
 However, using TensorFlow's pretrained VGG16 model with ImageNet weights on the same unlearnable dataset, without any transformations, we achieved a higher test accuracy of 83.81\%.
 This highlights the enhancing effect of pretrained models on learning from SEP-protected data.
-Further applying our nonlinear transformations approach boosted the test accuracy to 88.81\%.
+Further applying our nonlinear transformations approach boosted the test accuracy to 88.27\%.
 It is worth noticing that OPA also achieved a model with almost the same test accuracy of 87.28\%.
-In this instance, we used color channel manipulation twice to expand the training dataset, along with the built-in ImageDataGenerator from Keras, incorporating a rotation range of 7, width and height shift range of 0.1, horizontal flip, and a zoom range of 0.1.

-\textbf{EntF~\citep{DBLP:conf/iclr/00020000023}:} EntF is a recently proposed data protection approach created using entangled features.
+\textbf{EntF~\cite{DBLP:conf/iclr/00020000023}:} EntF is a recently proposed data protection approach created using entangled features.
 We generated unleanable CIFAR-10 dataset perturbed with EntF by employing their code on GitHub with default settings (perturbation radius of 8/255).
 As per~\cite{DBLP:conf/iclr/00020000023}, an adversarially trained model on an unlearnable dataset achieved a test accuracy of 71.57\%.
 Our aim, using the outlined approach, was to reach a model with an 85\% accuracy.
-Employing the VGG19 model described in Table~\ref{fig:synarchitecture} initialized with ImageNet weights, we expanded the training dataset twice using erode and color channel manipulation.
-Additionally, we applied the built-in ImageDataGenerator from Keras with a rotation range of 7, width and height shift range of 0.3, horizontal flip, and a zoom range of 0.1.
-After 30 epochs of training, the model achieved a test accuracy of 88.59\%.
-The training and validation accuracies of the model are 87.85\% and 95.39\%, respectively.
+Using our approach, we achieved a model with a test accuracy of 87.27\%.
 After applying OPA on the same dataset, we obtained a model with test accuracy of 85.67\%.
-Hence, our approach shows 3.41\% improvement compared to OPA.
+Hence, our approach shows 1.83\% improvement compared to OPA.